 Regarding Old Santa Susana Stage Road.
 Minnie Hill-Palmer, a member of the Native Daughters, determined that the marker should be made of small tiles to give it an old-fashioned appearance.
 Topango was an alternate spelling of Topanga.

 This was an important road linking Los Angeles and Ventura County.
 The route climbs through what is now the Santa Susana Pass State Historic Park.

 To slow down their descent, drivers would chain a wheel in place or use a wooden timber placed through the rear spokes to lock both wheels.
 Hikers can still see the deep ruts made by the wagons on the 'Devil's Slide' section, near the marker.

 The road was designated Los Angeles Historic-Cultural Monument #92 in 1972; listed on the National Register of Historic Places in 1974; and declared Ventura County Historical Landmark #104 in 1986.

 Also see . . .
 Stagecoach Trail.
 Chatsworth Historical Society Presentation, includes photos of the marker dedication.
-The Minnie (Submitted on March 18, 2019.)
+The Minnie Hill Palmer Homestead Acre Museum in Chatsworth Park South is open from 1-4 p.m. on the first Sunday of every month, except holiday weekends.
+(Submitted on March 18, 2019.)

 Credits.
 This page was last revised on March 18, 2019.
-This page originally submitted on March 17, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 59 times since then.
+It was originally submitted on March 17, 2019, by Craig Baker of Sylmar, California.
+This page has been viewed 176 times since then and 24 times this year.
 Photos: 1, 2, 3, 4. submitted on March 17, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.